AuroraDAO/idex-api-docs/README.md

 # idex-api-docs

 This repository contains instructions on how to consume the IDEX API.
 The IDEX API is under active development but methods documented here will not be deprecated and are safe to build upon.
-At this stage the only functionality ready for use is the necessary API call for coinmarketcap to read market data from the exchange.

 ## HTTP API